 3. Mount the SFS Capacity-Oriented file system, which is file system 1 in this example.

-mount -t nfs -o vers=3,timeo=600,noresvport,nolock [Mount point of file system 1] /mnt/src
+mount -t nfs -o vers=3,timeo=600,noresvport,nolock <mount-point-of-file-system-1> /mnt/src

-4. Mount the General Purpose File System or SFS Turbo file system, which file system 2 in this example.
+4. Mount the general-purpose file system or SFS Turbo file system, which file system 2 in this example.

-mount -t nfs -o vers=3,timeo=600,noresvport,nolock [Mount point of file system 2] /mnt/dst
+mount -t nfs -o vers=3,timeo=600,noresvport,nolock <mount-point-of-file-system-2> /mnt/dst

-5. Install the rclone tool on the Linux ECS.
+5. Install rclone on the Linux ECS.

 wget https://downloads.rclone.org/v1.53.4/rclone-v1.53.4-linux-amd64.zip --no-check-certificate